conan-io/docs/reference/commands/report/diff.rst

 **Examples**

-If we want to compare versions 1.0 and 2.0 of "mylibrary" that are available on our remotes, it would be:
+If we want to compare versions 1.0 and 2.0 of "mylibrary" that are available on our `my-remote` remote, it would be:

 .. code-block:: bash